jieliu6/cv/content/authors/yi-tao/_index.md

 ---
 # Display name
-name: Chenghao Shuangguan
+name: Yicheng Tao

 # Username (this should match the folder name)
 authors:
-- shuangguan
+- yi-tao

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Master Student<br />Biostatistics
+role: Master Student<br />CSE

 # Organizations/Affiliations
 organizations: